mostafa-meerzad/git-course/gitTopics.md

 `restore` command can be used to restore all changes to their previous versions saved in the last commit.

+`git restore .` doesn't restore untracked files to their previous versions.

+the following does

 if you want to throw everything use `git clean -fd` to remove all directories in the project directory

 > it is a dangerous command to use because there is no way to recover removed files

 ## Restoring a file to a pervious version